 Uninvolved or Neglectful Parenting Style

-People with an Uninvolved parenting style don't respond to their child's needs.
+People with an uninvolved style of parenting don't respond to their child's needs.
 They don't make themselves available when their child needs them.
 They may even seem to reject their child.
-An Uninvolved parenting style is the same as a Neglectful parenting style.
+An uninvolved style of parenting is similar to being neglectful.

 If the child decides to do the activity, the parent doesn't make sure they have the supplies they need or transportation to get home.
 Either the child can't keep it up, or someone else steps in to provide these things.
 If someone does take on those parental responsibilities, the child might bond to them and view them as a role model, whether that's a good idea or not.